Velir/2017-admin-b/README.md

 ## Available Visualizations

-DataVizPak comes with several data visualizations out of the box.
+DataVizPak comes with several data visualizations out of the box, based on the popular [D3.js](http://D3js.org) library.

 ### Histogram

-Histograms are graphical representations of the frequency of data events, usually over a range of time (read more at [Wikipedia](https://en.wikipedia.org/wiki/Histogram "Wikipedia")).
+[Histograms](https://bl.ocks.org/mbostock/3048450) are graphical representations of the frequency of data events, usually over a range of time.

 #### Histogram Parameters